mnot/I-D/best/draft.md

 ### Inner Lists {#inner-list}

-The Inner List data type (type=0x2) has a length field that indicates how many members are in the inner-list, as an unsigned 10-bit integer.
+The Inner List data type (type=0x2) has a Count field that indicates how many members are in the inner-list, as an unsigned 10-bit integer.

 ~~~
 --+--------+--------+---------
-Length (10)|  List members...
+ Count (10)|  List members...
 --+--------+--------+---------
 ~~~